A study of natural frequencies in a dynamic corona-disk system: Model description

 \textit{Hot electrons.} We assume that a fixed number of electrons $N_{\rm e}$ resides in the corona, which is modeled as a sphere of radius $R_{\rm c}$.
-The electrons are heated by some mechanism, which is left unspecified \citep[for heating models see e.g.,][]{1992MNRAS.259..604T, 2000ApJ...534..398M, 2019MNRAS.484.4920Y}, but it is assumed to depend on the mass accretion rate $\dot{M}$.
-More specifically, we assume that the energy injection rate to hot electrons is a fraction $f\le 1$ of the rate with which gravitational energy is being released as mass is being accreted from infinity to the radius of the innermost stable orbit, i.e., $f G M_*\dot{M} / R_{\rm isco}$ \citep[e.g.,][]{1991ApJ...380L..51H}.
-Here, $M_*$ is the mass of the compact object, $R_{\rm isco} = \xi R_{\rm S}$ is the radius of the inner stable circular orbit, $R_{\rm S}=2 G M_*/c^2$ is the Schwarzschild radius of the compact object, and $\xi=3$ or $1/2$ for non-rotating or maximally (prograde) rotating compact objects, respectively \citep{1949ZhETF..19..951K, 1972ApJ...178..347B}.
+The electrons are heated by some mechanism, which is left unspecified \citep[for heating models, see, e.g.,][]{1992MNRAS.259..604T, 2000ApJ...534..398M, 2017ApJ...850..141B, 2019MNRAS.484.4920Y, 2021MNRAS.507.5625S}, but it is assumed to depend on the mass accretion rate $\dot{M}$.
+More specifically, we assume that the energy injection rate to hot electrons is a fraction $f\le 1$ of the rate with which gravitational energy is being released as mass is being accreted from infinity to the radius of the innermost stable orbit (i.e., $f G M_*\dot{M} / R_{\rm isco}$; e.g., \citealt{1991ApJ...380L..51H}).
+Here, $M_*$ is the mass of the compact object, $R_{\rm isco} = \xi R_{\rm S}$ is the radius of the inner stable circular orbit, $R_{\rm S}=2 G M_*/c^2$ is the Schwarzschild radius of the compact object, and $\xi=3$ or $1/2$ for nonrotating or maximally (prograde) rotating compact objects, respectively \citep{1949ZhETF..19..951K, 1972ApJ...178..347B}.
 We note that the specific choice for the heating rate would not alter our main findings as long as it is proportional to $\dot{M}$.

 The electron cooling rate (in the limit of small optical depths) can be written as $- N_{\rm e} \Theta m_{\rm e} c^2/t_{\rm cool}$ \citep[e.g.,][]{1986rpa..book.....R}.
-Then, the equation describing the energy balance of electrons reads
+Then, the equation that describes the energy balance of electrons reads

 where $E_{\rm e} \approx (3/2) N_{\rm e} \Theta m_{\rm e} c^2$ is the total energy content of the electrons in the corona.
-Because the number of electrons is considered fixed inside the corona, there is no escape term ($-E_{\rm e}/t_{\rm e, esc}$) on the right-hand side of the equation above.
-We will discuss the effects of particle escape in Sec.~\ref{sec:discussion}.
+Because the number of electrons is considered fixed inside the corona, there is no escape term ($-E_{\rm e}/t_{\rm e, esc}$) on the right-hand side of the above equation.
+We discuss the effects of particle escape in Sect.~\ref{sec:discussion}.

 Dividing by the volume of the corona, Eq.~(\ref{eq:electron}) can be written in terms of the thermal electron energy density, $U_{\rm e}$, as